 Dr Bonnie360 strategic consulting and professional services for digital health companies

-We provide professional consulting as well as content creation services to companies working to bring the best of digital, conventional and functional medicine to patients with chronic immuno-inflammatory diseases (CIIDs).
+We provide professional services consulting as well as content creation services to companies working to bring the best of digital, conventional and functional medicine to patients with chronic immuno-inflammatory diseases (CIIDs).

 - We are thought leaders in helping clients use digital health innovations to improve chronic disease care, especially autoinflammatory & autoimmune disorders.